jayadamsmorgan/SmartHomeDevices/README.md

     ```

 ## OTA updating
 Once you flash ESP32 with this software you will be able to reflash it via Wi-Fi.

-Refer to [PlatofrmIO ESP32 BasicOTA](https://github.com/JakubAndrysek/BasicOTA-ESP32-library/blob/master/README.md).
+    python3 tools/espota.py -i esp-ip-or-hostname.local -a your_fancy_password -f path/to/your/firmware.bin -r

 ## List of available devices
 * [HomeBasicDevice](Devices/HomeBasicDevice)